0X-JonMichaelGalindo/FuzzySearch/README.md

 }
 ```

 Set to an integer greater than zero.
-The default is 200.
+Defaults to 200 if unset.

 Raising the resolution will raise scores overall.

-If you are searching through many scores, raising the resolution will prevent ties (results with the same score).
+If you are generating many search results, raising the resolution will prevent ties (results with the same score).
-However, raising the resolution too high can cause overflow, where the largest scores exceed the capacity specified by [SCORE_WIDTH_BYTES](#score_width_bytes).
+However, raising the resolution can cause overflow, where the largest scores exceed the capacity specified by [SCORE_WIDTH_BYTES](#score_width_bytes).

 The ratio of scores remain the same.
 Scores rise linearly with resolution.

 At FUZZY_RESOLUTION: 200